masoom1111/Data-Science-Project/README.md

 Follows the steps of EDA (Exploratory Data Analysis) -> Modelling (Supervised Machine Learning) -> Choosing the best model

 ## ReadMe
-1. This repository contains 2 excel files which contain the dataset used.
+1. This repository contains 2 excel files (.xlsx) which contain the dataset used.
-2. The powerpoint(.pptx) consists of the presentation performed by our team in the classroom as part of the pitch we will make as Product Managers.
+2. The powerpoint (.pptx) consists of the presentation performed by our team in the classroom as part of the pitch we will make as Product Managers.
-3. The pdf(.pdf) consists of the detailed executive report of our project.
+3. The pdf (.pdf) consists of the detailed executive report of our project.
 4. The jupyter file (.ipynb) is the jupyter notebook with the coding and appropriate comments.